anticycle/anticycle/README.md

 ### Options

 ```
 -all                 Output all packages, with and without cycles.

--format            Output format.
-Available: text,json.
-Default: text.
+-format="text"       Output format.
+Available: text, json.

--exclude=""        A comma separated list of directories that should
+-exclude=""          A space-separated list of directories that should
                      not be scanned.
 The list will be added to the
                      default list of directories.
--excludeOnly=""    A comma separated list of directories that should
+-excludeDefault=""   A space-separated list of directories that should
                      not be scanned.
 The list will override the default.
--showExclude       Shows default list of excluded directories.
+-showExcluded        Shows list of excluded directories.

 -help                Shows this help text.
--version           Shows version tag.
+-version             Shows version and build hash.
 ```

 ### Directory